Ronan-H/md5/overview.md

 * Using a **hash table** instead can reduce the time complexity down to **O(1)**, but in reality, a huge lookup table could cause collisions, causing the time complexity to approach a worst-case of **O(n)**.
 Space complexity remains **O(n)** as with the other data structures, but again in reality hash tables use more memory than traditional arrays, with the overhead of buckets and collision chains.

-As shown, it is possible for passwords to be cracked in **O(1)** time, if space is sacrified, with the drawback that some passwords may not be in the table, and so can not be cracked by this method.
+As shown, it is possible for passwords to be cracked in **O(1)** time, if space is sacrificed, with the drawback that some passwords may not be in the table, and so can not be cracked by this method.
 This method is useful in cracking individual passwords.
 Using a similar technique, large portions of a **database** of password hashes can be cracked much more quickly, if the process is **reversed:**

 #### Reverse Lookup Tables
 Above, we started with a password hash, and searched for it in a table mapping hashes to plaintext passwords.
 Instead, we can start with the hash of a common password, and lookup the **database** of password hashes to ask the question *"I have this hash; who in the database has a password who hashes to this value?*.
 In this fashion, *many* password hashes can be cracked with a *single* pass through the database.
 In a large database, a large percentage of user passwords could be cracked by just performing a reverse lookup of the top 10 most commonly used passwords, for example.
 Another useful property of this idea is that less time is wasted trying to lookup a user's password who's hash isn't in the table at all.

 **Time and Space Complexity**

-Using this method, passwords for **all users** whos corresponding password hash is in the lookup table can be cracked in **O(n)** time, where *n* is the number of users in the database.
+Using this method, passwords for **all users** whose corresponding password hash is in the lookup table can be cracked in **O(n)** time, where *n* is the number of users in the database.
 Notably, comparing every password hash to every user's hash takes **O(nm)** at worst, where *n* is the number of users and *m* is the number of passwords in the database, for lookup tables **and** reverse lookup tables.
 Space complexity remains the same for both as well, having to store both the database and lookup table in memory.

 ### Taking Shortcuts
 The above methods of reversing a hash assumed that MD5 holds the following properties: